p-lr/TrekMe/Readme.md

 ### <a name="TOC-Select-area"></a>Select an area

 In this mode, you use a specific map provider.
 Google map is a well known example of map provider.
-But their map aren't ideal for hiking.
+But their maps aren't ideal for hiking.
 When possible, it is better to use maps with more terrain details.

 For example, France's IGN is ideal when you are in France and its territories (Guadeloupe, Martinique,